If you’ve caught the running bug, you know how hard it can be to slow down, let alone take a break.

 Reflecting on the possibility of overtraining is crucial, considering its myriad signs and symptoms.
 Acknowledging these signs can prompt a reassessment of training intensity and the importance of incorporating ample rest into the overall running routine.

-To avoid overtraining altogether, you should consider following a training plan written by a certified running coach so all pieces of the puzzle are considered, and you don’t do too much too quickly.
+To avoid overtraining altogether, consider following a training plan written by a certified running coach, ensuring that all pieces of the puzzle are considered and that you don’t overexert yourself too quickly.

 This is just as important for experienced distance runners as it is for beginners.